student carrying out practical in the lab

 The mechanism for the halogenation of aromatic rings

-The final step involves the attack of the FeBr4- ion, which helps to remove the hydrogen ion from the intermediate cation.
-The FeBr4- will react with the hydrogen ion to regenerate the FeBr3 catalyst and also form hydrogen bromide gas (HBr).
+The final step involves the attack of the FeBr4- ion, which helps to remove the hydrogen ion (H+) from the intermediate carbocation.
+The FeBr4- will react with the hydrogen ion (H+) to regenerate the Lewis acid catalyst- FeBr3 and also form the acidic gas hydrogen bromide (HBr).
 An equation for this reaction is shown below:

 FeBr4- + H+ FeBr3 + HBr